studiopress/agentpress-listings/readme.txt

 === Plugin Name ===
 Contributors: nathanrice, wpmuguru, studiopress
-Tags: real estate, agentpress, genesis, genesiswp Requires at least: 3.2
+Tags: real estate, agentpress, genesis, genesiswp Requires at least: 3.8
-Tested up to: 3.8
+Tested up to: 3.8.1
-Stable tag: 1.0.0
+Stable tag: 1.1.0

-This plugin creates a listings management system for AgentPress child themes, from StudioPress.
+This plugin adds a Listings custom post type for Real Estate agents.

 == Description ==

-The AgentPress Listings plugin uses custom post types, custom taxonomies, and widgets to create a listings management system for AgentPress child themes.
+The AgentPress Listings plugin uses custom post types, custom taxonomies, and widgets to create a listings management system.

 You can use the taxonomy creation tool to create your own way of classifying listings, and use those taxonomies to allow users to search for listings.